-A heritage village is a re-enactment museum.
+A heritage village is an outdoor museum recreating life in small town or in days past.
 In some places they are called open air museums.
-They are openluchtmuseum if you are in Holland and Freilichtmuseum if you are in Germany.
+In Holland they are openluchtmuseum and Freilichtmuseum if you are in Germany.
 When I was in Ireland last summer they had some called cultural heritage centers.

 While there is a lot to see at a heritage village I'm going to focus on the houses.
 Depending upon the museum you might see houses from the stone age down to the modern era.
 The house shown to the right is at the Volkskundliches Freilichtmuseum in Bremerhaven, Germany.

 My friend Joe Brown sent me some fine photos from this open air museum, and really spurred me on to create this page.
 I had been wanting to do this since I started this site, but discovered that I must have rarely kept a camera with me when I went to these places.
 Joe was obviously better prepared.
 Bremerhaven is his wife's hometown and you can find this park in the list of heritage villages below.

 My favorite such park is Shikokumura, in Japan.
 It is twenty-some buildings that they relocated from all over the island of Shikoku.
 It is well worth the visit, and close to the city of Takamatsu.
 I must not have had my camera that day because I can not find any pics from my visit.